Skip to content

 DevTools

-DevTools are additional tools HelloDATA provides out of the box to e.g. send Mail (Mailbox) or browse files (FileBrowser).
+DevTools are additional tools HelloDATA provides out of the box to e.g. send Mail (Mailbox) or browse files ( FileBrowser).

 Mailbox

-You can check in Mailbox (we use MailHog) what emails have been sending or what accounts are updated.|
+You can check in Mailbox (we use MailHog) what emails have been sent or what accounts are updated.

 FileBrowser